Chris Kreider: International play

 Kreider has represented the United States country at both the junior and senior levels in international tournaments.
 He first represented the United States junior team at the 2010 World Junior Championships while a freshman at Boston College.
 He scored his first goal of the tournament in the second game to help the United States shutout Switzerland 3–0.
-The following game, Kreider recorded a hat-trick in a 12–1 win over Latvia on December 29.
+The following game, Kreider recorded a hat trick in a 12–1 win over Latvia on December 29.
 He scored a goal to help the United States qualify for the semifinals and then the final.
 He scored his sixth goal of the tournament in the gold-medal game against Canada.
 Upon completing his freshman season at Boston College, Kreider was selected to compete with the United States senior team at the 2010 World Championship.
 Kreider registered one goal and one assist over six games as the team placed 13th.

 During his sophomore year at Boston College, Kreider was chosen to represent the United States once again at the 2011 World Junior Championships.
 Throughout the tournament, Kreider was an impactful player on team's roster as he finished the tournament with four goals and two assists in six games.
 Two of his four goals came during final contest against Sweden to help the United States team to win back-to-back World Junior Championships medals and the first to win a World Junior Championships medal on home soil.
 This also brought Kreider's World Juniors Championships goal total to 10 which tied him with John LeClair and Mike Modano for third all-time among American players.
 Upon completing his second year at Boston College, Kreider was selected to compete with the United States senior team at the 2011 World Championship.
 Kreider registered three points over seven games as the team placed eighth.

 In 2018, Kreider, along with teammate Neal Pionk, were the only Rangers players selected to represent the United States at the 2018 World Championship.
-Throughout the tournament, Kreider was an impactful player on United States' roster and was named the USA Player of the Game twice.
+Throughout the tournament, Kreider was an impactful player on United States' roster and was named the team's Player of the Game twice.
 He scored two goals in their game against Canada to help the United States claim their third bronze in six years.

 On April 19, 2019, Kreider was selected to represent the United States at the 2019 World Championship.
 He scored three goals and one assist for four points over eight games as the United States failed to qualify for a medal.